Telkom University Strengthens Collaboration and Innovation on Water Security

 Commitment to Sustainable Development

-Through an integrated approach that bridges research, infrastructure, and global collaboration, Telkom University demonstrates how higher education institutions can play a pivotal role in promoting water security and sustainability.
+Through an integrated approach that bridges research, infrastructure, and global collaboration, Telkom University demonstrates how higher education institutions can play a pivotal role in advancing water security and sustainability.
+By combining smart technology, effective water reuse, and international partnerships, Telkom University continues to strengthen its position as a leading green campus and a national model of responsible environmental stewardship, contributing to Indonesia’s progress toward a climate-resilient and sustainable future.